What was life like for your ancestors 2,000 years ago?

 Interior Layout & Typesetting

-A well designed interior layout and typography should enhance the book, complementing the style of the writing, and guiding the reader through the story—even a non-fiction historical reference work such as this.
-Every book has a story, because I believe every author is a story-teller.
-Way-finding elements, such as tables of contents, image credits, and other reference and bibliographic material are common to a book such as this one.
-All must work as an integrated system, at the same time useful to the reader, but never getting in the way of the reading.
+Every book has a story because every author is a storyteller.
+Way-finding elements, such as tables of contents, image credits, and other reference and bibliographic materials, are common to a book like this one.
+All must work as an integrated system, being valuable to the reader while never getting in the way of the reading experience.

 Interior work is something often neglected by first-time publishers.
-Fortunately, an avid reader and collector himself, David understood the advantage of a well designed and typeset interior.
-For The Story of Everyday German Peasant Life, I needed to incorporate 165 images—photos and drawings, some in good shape and some . . . in need of some work.
+Fortunately, an avid reader and collector himself, David understood the advantage of a well-designed and typeset interior.
+For The Story of Everyday German Peasant Life, I needed to incorporate 165 images—photos and drawings, some in good shape and some … in need of some work.

 “Working with Paul on my book project was a pleasure.
 He listened well, asked good questions, and then told me exactly what he was going to do and exactly how much he would charge.
 We connected perfectly in each of our meetings.
 I think the excellent communication laid the foundation for producing a professional-looking book.”